aymerick/raymond/README.md

 ## Context Functions

-In addition to helpers, lambdas found in evaluation context are evaluated.
+In addition to helpers, lambdas found in context are evaluated.

 For example, that template and context: